-Apple might not have changed the design of the iPhone 11 Pro Max on the front (compared to last year’s XS Max) but on the rear things are much improved: there’s a new matte glass back that feels noticeably different in the hand - it’s much less prone to smudges and fingerprints, and feels like an upgrade.
+Apple might not have changed the design of the iPhone 11 Pro Max on the front (compared to its predecessor, the XS Max) but on the rear things are much improved: there’s a new matte glass back that feels noticeably different in the hand - it’s much less prone to smudges and fingerprints, and feels like an upgrade.

 The rest of the design is very similar to what we’ve seen from Apple in recent years: the notch remains, the sides are curving stainless steel and the bottom of the phone houses a Lightning connector and two speaker grilles (for symmetry - only one actually fires sound outwards).

 It’s large in the hand, sure, but not overly so - if you’ve used the Plus or Max phones of recent years from Apple you’ll find the 11 Pro Max more than manageable day to day.

 The main new design element is one we’ve already talked about: the camera bump on the rear of the phone.
 It’s sharp on the edges, as it’s made by milling the glass down and rolling it into the rear of the phone.
 Be warned: don’t put this phone in your pocket with another device, as the bump can easily scratch another screen.